anseki/pre-proc-loader/README.md

 Also, you can specify common values for the arguments into upper layer.
 That is, the `options.pathTest` is used when `options.removeTag.pathTest` is not specified.
 And also, you can specify values for `tag` argument via a query string with the resource file like `?tag=TAG`, and it is the first-priority value.
 An array also can be specified, like `?tag[]=TAG1,tag[]=TAG2`, `?{tag:[TAG1,TAG2]}` or `?tag=TAG1%2CTAG2` (or `?tag=TAG1%20TAG2`, i.e. the values separated by space or comma).

+If the `pathTest` is specified, current source file path is tested with the `pathTest`.

 For example: